Building Common Ground in Every Classroom

 Gathered by Nancy Small

-October 2024
+Laramie, October 2024

 Amy talks about her journey as a future educator, emphasizing the importance of creating inclusive and intentional classroom spaces that foster genuine connection and common ground.
 Drawing from personal experiences in rural Wyoming and university life, she highlights how both teachers and students play roles in shaping safe, supportive learning communities.

-Amy: Okay.
-Um, which is really difficult, but if it gets me the degree—no, for sure, I'm gonna do it.
+Amy: Well, I'm watching videos [of other people teaching ESL students] which is really difficult, but if it gets me the degree, then I'm gonna do it.

 Nancy: So I'm thinking now about teaching and common ground, particularly in light of the comments that were made about how common ground can be alienating to people, right?
 As someone—whether it's higher ed or K–12—just thinking about educational spaces in general, even the videos you're watching, like, at this moment, what is common ground... where is it in your head?

 Nancy: You made me think about how—when we’re taught as teachers—you always, like, the first day, you do your icebreaker.
 But we don’t really come back.
 We do, like, pair-and-share kinds of things, but we don’t come back to the icebreaking part ever again.
 And now I’m wondering—particularly in lower-level major classes—if having a few times over the semester where you can just talk to each other about stuff that isn’t so high-pressure as the content might be a way to facilitate that community building.
-I love that you said “the container”—like, I can make a container, but I can’t force people to take advantage of it.
-Right.
-But if you’re crafty at making a container, they’re more likely than not to take advantage.
-Yeah.
-So you made me think about icebreakers all over again.

 Amy: That makes me think of the other day in one of my English classes that I’m a helper in.
-Yeah.
-We did a brainstorming activity where I put them in different groups than usual.
-And the first five minutes, they just talked.
-But I wasn’t gonna stop them or redirect it, because I was like, this is good.
-They’re building that writing community that you need in that kind of classroom to succeed.
-So I just kind of let them go.
-And I was like, I know we’re totally off topic, but this is still good learning that’s happening.
+We did a brainstorming activity where I put them in different groups than usual, and the first five minutes, they just talked.
+But I wasn’t gonna stop them or redirect it, because I was like, “this [talking to each other] is good.”
+They’re building that writing community that you need to succeed.
+So I let them go on talking.
+And I was like, “I know we’re totally off topic, but this is still good learning that’s happening.”

 Nancy: I love—it’s like “common ground” is a verb.

 Amy: Yeah.
 So I went to a really small high school.
-There were 38 people in my graduating class.
-And everybody knew everybody—you couldn’t hide behind a façade, or behind a group of people.
-It was like standing in front of all your classmates naked.
-Which can be really scary.
+There were 38 people in my graduating class, and everybody knew everybody.
+You couldn’t hide behind a façade, or behind a group of people.
+It was like standing in front of all your classmates naked, which can be really scary.

-So, when I think about my future classroom—I didn’t feel safe in a classroom like that.
+So, when I think about my future classroom…I didn’t feel safe in a classroom like that.
 I don’t want any other student to feel alienated for any choices their family makes, or for what they believe personally.
 I still think about that.
 I think, how do I make sure my students never feel that way?

 Note: The transcript above has been condensed from its original audio recording to improve the flow and readability of the story.